preons/docs/docs/en/0.x/ui-system/foundations.md

 # Foundations

-An illustrated reference guide for _Preons_ css classes.
-Unlike modules, components or scopes, _Foundations_ are single css rules represented by a single class.
+An illustrated reference guide for _Preons'_ css classes. _Foundations_ are single css rules represented by a single class.
 For example, `d-bl` represents `display: block`.
-For multiple rule classes such as needed for buttons etc, use modules and components.
+For multiple rule classes such as needed for buttons etc, use modules and components, and for control over child elements, use Scopes.

 ## The Preons Default Convention